Kamchatka is a brand

 Kamchatka was a closed region for a long time.
 The residents were mainly fishermen and members of the military and the infrastructure was formed with other purposes than tourism in mind.
 This was further aggravated by the peculiar features linked to the local terrain and seismic activity.
 Therefore, the architectural designs of many of the city's districts initially did not include sidewalks and storm drainage.
 Petropavlovsk's starting position was not as favourable as that of other cities.
 The boom period in the city's development took place after World War II when the Soviet Union took to the world's ocean and development skyrocketed.
 However, people used to come for a certain, limited period, to earn money, on an on-call basis, and little to no attention was paid to the infrastructure.
 Still, there are growth points offered by nature – they can and must be exploited.
 We still have a lot to do.
 In the past two years, thanks to the preferential treatment of the port of Vladivostok and the Advanced Development Territory regime being applied to Petropavlovsk, it has been possible to attract investors and not just rely on budgetary funds.

 We see four principal development areas in the city.
 The first one is the city centre where both budgetary investments and the conduct of free investors are already bearing fruit.
 In the long term, we shall have three ring-roads and three pedestrian areas in the city: around the Kultuchnoye Lake where the improvement of the territory adjoining the reservoir from the side of the Lenina Square is entering its final stage and where investors are building a modern hotel, seafood restaurant and ethnic village.
 Funds have been allocated from the territory's budget for the construction of the Spartak Stadium; a pedestrian area will be installed around the lake equipped with historical, entertainment and sports zones.
 The second area is the modern nature park at the Nikolskaya Sopka Mountain, a historic place linked to the defence efforts from Anglo-French landing forces.
 There, we are restoring cultural heritage property; the work is in its final stage and will be completed in November.
 All that remains for next year is the landscaping work.
 The third growth point is the Mishennaya Sopka Mountain in the city centre.
 This year, a modern, interesting observation platform in the shape of a crown was built there.
 But it needs a footpath so we intend to remove private garages and their approach points from the bottom of the mountain, build parking lots, and equip the ascent to the Mishennaya Sopka Mountain with the necessary infrastructure.
 At present, we are developing a joint concept with young entrepreneurs.
 The fourth area is the famous black sands of Khalaktyrsky Beach.
 There, we are closely cooperating with the Kamchatka Territory Tourism Agency.
 We need to resolve the issue of transportation accessibility; then, it will become a full-scale tourist urban cluster.
 The Khalaktyrsky Beach itself is a tsunami-hazardous area, capital structures cannot be built there but there are modern modular structures.
 Another interesting spot is the territory near the Medvezhye Lake, where the Petropavlovsk and Geyser Hotels are located and another 50-room hotel is to be built next year.
 There are plans for the construction of the Kronotsky Wildlife Sanctuary visitor centre on the same territory.
 Interesting sites for tourists could be established there: camping sites, barbecue spots, gazebos, ethnic sculptures.
-While works in the city centre are mostly related to improvement, the attraction of large investments, and major inflows from the budget, the Mishennaya Sopka Mountain, Medvezhye Lake, and Khalaktyrsky Beach require that the authorities make more infrastructural decisions, and create growth points for small and me
+While works in the city centre are mostly related to improvement, the attraction of large investments, and major inflows from the budget, the Mishennaya Sopka Mountain, Medvezhye Lake, and Khalaktyrsky Beach require that the authorities make more infrastructural decisions, and create growth points for small and medium businesses.

 In the city centre, the construction of the Naval Cathedral, the easternmost and only one in the Russian Far East, is nearing completion.
 Memorial plaques devoted to the memories of dead sailors will be placed there.
 Our Metropolitan Cathedral, the Church of Life-Giving Trinity, and the Naval Cathedral will become architectural landmarks and attract both local residents and tourists.